ishay2k/ex_3_ishay_maoz/README.md

     classes together.

 2)
-    HashMap - used in SubImgCharMatcher, primarily for the purpose of matching between characters and their brightness.
-Moreover, in addChar and removeChar we look for the brightness of a character, and in HashMap we could find it in an expectancy of O(1).
+    TreeMap - used in SubImgCharMatcher, primarily for the purpose of matching between characters and their brightness.
+When looking for certain brightnesses we can get O(logn) to find said brightness instead of O(n).
+    HashSet - also used in SubImgCharMatcher as well as in Shell.
+This is used when looking for a certain character without looking needing the brightness.
     2d-array -